 Johns Hopkins University: Center for Psychedelic and Consciousness Research

 In September 2019, Johns Hopkins University launched their Center for Psychedelic and Consciousness Research, propelled by $17 million of private funding.

-American entrepreneur Tim Ferriss was among the donors.
+American entrepreneur Tim Ferriss – a prolific supporter of the cause – was among the donors.

 As well as having a dedicated Center for Psychedelic and Consciousness Research, in 2018 Johns Hopkins’ School of Medicine made a public statement urging the U.S. Government to reschedule psilocybin.

 In April 2019, Imperial College London launched the world’s first formal centre for psychedelic research.

 As with the Johns Hopkins Center for Psychedelic and Consciousness Research, Tim Ferriss was a leading donor.